arifperdana/arifperdana.github.io/_pages/publications.md

 * Kannan, A.K., Bharathi, S.V.K., Kulkarni, M.S., **Perdana, A**.
 Stock Price Prediction with Time Series Analysis, Machine Learning and Deep Learning Techniques.
 In preparation for journal submission.

-* **Perdana, A**., Lee, W.E.
-Automated Decision Making and Digital Discrimination: Risk Mitigation Strategies.
-In preparation for journal submission.

 * **Perdana, A**., & Wang, T. (Editors).
 Digital Transformation in Accounting and Auditing.
 Expected to be published by Palgrave MacMillan by Summer 2023.

-* Chu, M.K., & **Perdana, A**.
-Accounting Assessment Before and During COVID-19.
-In preparation for journal submission.

 * **Perdana, A**., Lee, W.E., Pan, G., Sun, S.P., & Lim, C.Y.
 Ethics, Cultural Dimension and Trust in Cryptocurrency Use.
 In preparation for journal submission.